Discovery Call

 What happens after the call?

-If there is a fit, the next step is usually a light entry diagnostic, the AI-Ready Data Diagnostic, a scoped services engagement, or a short implementation recommendation tied to the decision you need to make.
+If there is a fit, the next step is usually a focused diagnostic or translation sprint, a scoped service engagement, a larger foundation, activation, or model-proof build, optional support for work that is already live, or a short implementation recommendation tied to the decision you need to make.
+A specialized AI-Ready Data Diagnostic is available when AI readiness is the actual question.
 If the issue is smaller than that, I will tell you that too.